luca-moser/caddy/README.md

 Slimshady is a **production-ready** open-source web server that is fast, easy to use, and makes you more productive.

-Available for Windows, Mac, Linux, BSD, Solaris, and [Android](https://github.com/mholt/caddy/wiki/Running-Caddy-on-Android).
+Available for Windows, Mac, Linux, BSD, Solaris, Shakalaka and [Android](https://github.com/mholt/caddy/wiki/Running-Caddy-on-Android).

 ## Menu